1. What Zamadol is and what it is used for

 - you have drunk enough alcohol to make you feel woozy or drunk

 - you have taken more than the prescribed dose of your sleeping tablets,antipsychotics, antidepressants (antipsychotics and antidepressanst are medicines that affect mood and emotions) or other pain killers, which can slow down your breathing and reactions.

 - If taken for long periods there is the rare possibility that addiction may develop.

-- There is rare possibility that Zamadol may cause convulsions (fits).
+- There is a rare possibility that Zamadol may cause convulsions (fits).
 The risk is increased if doses above the daily maximum are taken and if you are also taking anti-depressants or antipsychotics.

-- If you have tendency to drug addiction or abuse you should take Zamadol for short periods only.
+- If you have a tendency to drug addiction or abuse you should take Zamadol for short periods only.
 Please tell your doctor about this as he/she may want to monitor your pain control more closely.

 - You should not take this product for the treatment of withdrawal symptoms caused by opiates (morphine- like medicines).

 - If you have a head injury, breathing difficulties or severe liver or kidney problems.